How lane change accidents claims change across Kern County

 Route Kern County lane change accidents research into exact city and authority pages

-These links help county pages pass authority into city-level service pages, sibling county pages, resources, and intake instead of sitting as isolated regional templates.
+These links move visitors from the county overview into city-level service pages, sibling county pages, resources, and intake when they need a more exact next step.

 Hand county pages into exact cities

-County pages are most useful when they help crawlers and people choose the next city-level page.
+County pages are most useful when they help people choose the next city-level page.

 Compare sibling county service lanes